This post was originally published in 2023 and updated in 2025.

 - Next, let’s look at the material amount.
 The product description says (way towards the bottom of the page) the break out is 10% alpaca, 20% wool, 40% cotton, and 30% polyester.
 Friends that is not real alpaca socks.
 If real alpaca is used, this is only 10%.
 That cannot and should not be referred to as alpaca socks.

 - Now let’s look at buyer reviews.
 What do they say?
-Well there is one review with five stars and it looks pretty darn fake.
+Well, there is one review with five stars and it looks pretty darn fake.

 - Finally, let’s look at the seller.
 The product description states that it is “Belloxis-US” but when you look at the seller’s address, it is in China.